Saaivignesh/Patient-Doctor-Portal/CONTRIBUTING.md

 # Contributing to Patient-Doctor-Portal

 Thank you for your interest in contributing to Patient-Doctor-Portal!
-We welcome contributions from the community and appreciate your help in making this project better.
+We welcome any contributions from the community and appreciate your help in making this project better.

 ## Getting Started